When a Wedding Planner Might Not Be the Right Fit for You

 Cons

-- Time and stress: While planning your wedding gives you control, it also demands considerable time and effort.
-Balancing this with work and everyday life can quickly become overwhelming.
+Planning your wedding puts you in control—but it also demands a major time commitment.
+Balancing vendor research, timelines, and decisions with everyday life can quickly become overwhelming.

 Sometimes, planning your wedding on your own can be the perfect fit.